Cooking Thermometers: Buying Guide, Reviews, And Ratings,

 The app displays the temp up to one decimal point, but the meter cannot be adjusted or calibrated if it strays from true.
 According to data from the manufacturer, in the typical meat temp range from fridge to finished, it is accurate to plus or minus about 1°F, and as you approach the high end of its range, the error is plus or minus 5°F. This means that it is highly accurate at measuring meat and low temp smokers, and less accurate at measuring high temp grills.
 The probe can also be used for candy and frying.

-At first I was concerned about leaving my iPhone outdoors in the sun, rain, and smoke, but I then put it in a zipper bag to protect it.
+At first I was concerned about leaving my iPhone outdoors in the sun, rain, and smoke, but I then put it in a plastic zipper bag to protect it.
 At a public event or a competition you might be concerned about passersby walking away with your iPhone, but you don't have to leave it attached.
 You can leave the probe in place and disconnect the phone and drop it in your pocket.
+Then when you come back it will start reading again.
+Alas it cannot take up where you disconnected.

 You could also purchase multiple probes and just move the phone from probe to probe.
 The graphing feature can keep up with more than one probe, but disconnecting breaks the continuous line of the graph.
 With multiple probes you could get near instant reads from different meats and different parts of the pit this way.